IgniteUI/igniteui-xplat-docs/doc/en/components/geo-map-binding-multiple-sources.md

 ## Overlaying Airports

-Create `GeographicSymbolSeries` object with airport points and add it to `Series` collection of the geographic $ProductName$ map.
+Create `GeographicSymbolSeries` object with airport points and add it to the Series collection of the geographic $ProductName$ map.

 ```html
 <igx-geographic-symbol-series  #symbolSeries